rigetti/oqaml/readmes/walkthrough2tex.md

 reg = [|0; 0; 1|]}
 ```
-then collapses the state either
+then collapses the state to either
 $$
 |\Phi_0\rangle \sim (|00\rangle + |11\rangle)|0\rangle
 $$